iamieht/launch-school-python/Notes/launch_school/PY100/5_Functions_and_Methods.md

 - The **scope** of an identifier determines where you can use it.
 - Python determines scope by looking at where you initialize the identifier.
 - Identifiers have **function scope**: anything initialized inside a function is only available within the body of that function and nested functions.
 No code outside of the function body can access that identifier.
-- **Variable Shadowing** is when a variable declared within a certain scope hides another variable with the same name in an outer scope.
+- **Variable Shadowing** is when a variable (assigned) in an inner scope "hides" (that is, makes inaccessible) another variable with the same name in an outer scope

 ```python
 greeting = 'Salutations'